josemejias11/playwright-mcp-server/README-WEBDRIVERIO.md

 ## Configuration

-The WebDriverIO configuration is in `wdio.conf.js`.
+The WebDriverIO configuration is in `wdio.conf.ts`.
 You can modify browser settings, timeouts, and other options there.

 Default configuration:
 - Browser: Chrome